scizzorz/redshift-timer/README.md

-# redshift-timer
+# Redshift Timer

-Call one-shot redshifts based on the current time and sunrise/sunset
+Call one-shot redshifts based on the current time and sunrise/sunset.

+Use my `config.json` as an example.
+Or don't.
+Whatever.